 - arrears payments - payments made after the return is filed

 Canada Revenue Agency collects personal income taxes for agreeing provinces/territories and remits the revenues to the respective governments.
-The provincial/territorial tax forms are distributed with the federal tax forms, and the taxpayer need make only one payment—to CRA—for both types of tax.
+The provincial/territorial tax forms are distributed with the federal tax forms, and the taxpayer needs to only make one payment—to CRA—for both types of tax.
 Similarly, if a taxpayer is to receive a refund, he or she receives one cheque or bank transfer for the combined federal and provincial/territorial tax refund.

 For an individual: ETR = Total Tax Expense ÷ Taxable Income